Hamodi-9/system-audit-script/README.md

 ./system-audit.sh

 ```
+---

+👨‍💻 About Me

-👨‍💻 About Me: The reason I made this System Audit Script is the I’m practicing Bash scripting.
+The reason I made this System Audit Script is the I’m practicing Bash scripting.
 It was a hands-on way to practice and automate a system check using Bash script.

+---

 📫 Contact

 🔗linkedin:"[LinkedIn](www.linkedin.com/in/mohammadsarv)"

 📧email:"[farlow.sarv@gmail.com](mailto:farlow.sarv@gmail.com)"